codewithmeedev/personal-finance-manager/README.md

 - **Frontend (React + TypeScript):** An interactive interface for managing records and user accounts.
 - **Backend (FastAPI):** A RESTful API handling authentication, financial tracking, and AI-driven insights.
 - **MongoDB:** Stores user and financial data in a flexible document-based schema.
-- **Sendinblue:** Manages email sending for contact forms and notifications.
+- **Sendinblue:** Manages email sending for contact forms and password recovery.
 - **Hugging Face Phi 3 Mini:** Powers the personal assistant functionality, delivering tailored financial recommendations.
 - **SLR Service (FastAPI):** A separate microservice (if applicable) for specialized tasks.